icon-community/icon.community/content/learn/what-is-icx/index.md

 ## Where Can I Buy ICX?

-ICX can be traded on the world’s largest centralized exchanges with significant trading volume.
+ICX can be traded on some of the world’s largest centralized exchanges with significant trading volume.
 [Click here](https://coinmarketcap.com/currencies/icon/) for a full overview of all ICX prices and exchanges within the ICON Ecosystem.
-Within the ICON ecosystem, several decentralized exchanges offer ICX trading.
+Within the ICON ecosystem, ICX can also be traded on the [Balanced decentralized exchange](https://balanced.network/).
 Check out the dApp section for an overview.